tdwg/geoschemes/marine/proposal_v1_2023-10.md

 ### Level 3 units

-Level 3 units are not yet established.
-They are to be identical to Level 4 when there is no obvious grouping.
-Examples of obvious groupings are the lesser Antilles or the "provincial bioregions" among Australian IMCRA regions.
+Level 3 units are identical to Level 4 when there is no obvious grouping.
+Examples of obvious groupings are the lesser Antilles or the intersection with MEOW realms among Australian IMCRA regions.
+In large countries with several Level 4 units, some may be grouped at Level 3 but this is not a rule (e.g. Russia, where Level 4 units in the Far east, the Arctic, the Baltic Sea and the Black sea correspond to four different Level 3 units).

 ## Level 4: Basic recording units